 Update: Apparently, the above translation is not correct due to the kanji used.
 Actual phrase is 詞韻, or shi’in as Sebastian Loudrey pointed out to me.
 Often this is spoken as “Shikin”.
 Roughly this translates as word rhyme, but when used together it may also mean “epiphany”.

-波羅蜜 Haramitsu ” Wave, Silk, Dense”
+波羅蜜 Haramitsu ” Wave, Silk, Honey”

 This phrase is a bit more complex, since it requires a deeper translation.
 Literally it means “wave, silk, honey”.
 Makes sense right?
 Of course not.
 To get a better idea, let’s break down each word in the phrase:

 - Wave: this is used as a metaphor for instability.
 You can visualize pond; when the water is still it’s flat and stable.
 When throw a stone into the pond it disturbs the stability by creating waves.

 - Silk: this is a metaphor for cloudiness of thought.
 Think of this like silk wrapped around the eyes, making it difficult to see the world.

 - Honey: This is a metaphor for achieving what they refer to in Buddhism as “enlightenment”.
 It means the sweetness of having a clear mind.